2025–26 Neftçi PFK season

-The 2025–26 is Neftçi's 34th Azerbaijan Premier League season.
+The 2025–26 was Neftçi's 34th Azerbaijan Premier League season.
 Aside from the Premier League, Neftçi will also participate in the Azerbaijan Cup.

 Season overview

 On 5 June, Neftçi announced the signing of Sessi D'Almeida from Apollon Limassol to a two-year contract with the option of an additional year.

 On 27 June, Neftçi announced the season-long loan signing of Luis Ortíz from Sportivo Ameliano.

 On 28 June, Neftçi announced the signing of Elvin Badalov and Murad Khachayev from Sumgayit, both on two-year contracts.

 On 2 July, Neftçi announced the signing of Igor Ribeiro to a two-year contract from Araz-Naxçıvan, with the Brazilian defender joining on 1 August after Araz-Naxçıvan's games in Europe had been concluded.

 On 5 July, Neftçi announced the signing of Imad Faraj from AEK Larnaca to a three-year contract, and the signing of Kenan Pirić from Antalyaspor to a two-year contract.

 On 15 July, Neftçi announced the season-long loan signing of Freddy Vargas from Maccabi Netanya, and the singing of Jordan Rezabala from Dorados to a two-year contract.

 On 22 July, Neftçi announced the signing of Cristian Costin from Dinamo București to a one-year contract with the option of an additional year.

 On 30 July, Neftçi announced the signing of Alessio Curci from Francs Borains to a three-year contract.

 On 10 August, Neftçi announced the signing of Falaye Sacko from Montpellier to a two-year contract with the option of an additional year.

 On 10 September, Neftçi announced that Ramil Sheydayev had left the club after his contract was terminated by mutual consent.

 On 26 September, Neftçi announced the signing of free-agent Ifeanyi Mathew to a one-year contract with the option of an additional year.

 On 21 October, Neftçi announced the signing of free-agent Vincent Aboubakar to a one-year contract with the option of an additional year.

+On 24 November, Neftçi announced the departure of Samir Abasov as Head Coach after he was sacked following a run of results deemed unsatisfactory by the board, with Sanan Gurbanov being put in temporary charge.

+On 9 December, Neftçi announced the appointment of Yuriy Vernydub as their new Head Coach, on a contract until the summer of 2027.

+On 27 January, Neftçi announced that they had extended their contract with Rza Jafarov until the summer of 2028, and that Jafarov had also joined Gabala on loan for the remainder of the season.

+On 10 February, Neftçi announced the signing of Breno Almeida from Ethnikos Achna, on a contract until the summer of 2028.

+On 26 May, Neftçi announced that Murad Mammadov would be leaving the club to sign for Pafos, and that Cristian Costin, Edvin Kuč abnd Vincent Aboubakar would also be leaving the club after their contracts had expired.